uclh-criu/learning-datascience/documents/uclh-data-fellows-practical-tips.md

 ## Secure transfer of data

 You can receive/send data files (e.g. csv) via your NHS email account.
-To get files into Data Science Desktop open your email in a web browser in Data Science Desktop and save to your Home or Documents folders as suggested above.
+To get files into Data Science Desktop open your email in a web browser in Data Science Desktop and save to a subfolder of your Documents folder as suggested above.